 1. Completion of an 8-week secular mindfulness course in person

 You must have completed in person a teacher-led, face to face, group-based 8-week secular mindfulness course.
-The following courses are accepted: .b Foundations, .begin, MBSR, MBCT, Finding Peace in a Frantic World (teacher-led version only), Breathworks, Mindfulness-Based Living Course (MBLC) and MSC (8-week version only and must have read Finding Peace in a Frantic World).
+The following courses are accepted: .b Foundations, .begin, MBSR, MBCT, Finding Peace in a Frantic World (teacher-led version only), Breathworks, Mindfulness-Based Living Course (MBLC), MSC (8-week version only and must have read Finding Peace in a Frantic World) and Mindfulness For Life.
 Your course should have run for a minimum of 90 minutes per week for a period of 8 weeks.
 You must be certified by a qualified adult mindfulness teacher that you have completed an 8-week secular mindfulness course with them and give the name of your teacher and the date of the course.

 This training forms an essential foundation and experiential understanding of a range of mindfulness practices that are necessary for teaching .b, and it is assumed that you have engaged in these practises extensively before attending a Teach .b course.